 - Talk about loneliness

-- Don’t give up: get out, get involved
+- Don’t give up: if you can, get out, get involved

 - Give the gift of time: give someone a little extra time